NightMachinery/rmprefix/readme.md

+# DEPRECATED

+Use https://github.com/NightMachinary/prefixer instead.
+I'll continue to support bugfixes for `rmprefix`, as it's a very lightweight command and I still use it in my  scripts, but `prefixer` is better in virtually every way.

 # Usage

 `rmprefix` removes the given prefix from its input if present.
 The input is split using the given separator, by default newlines.